tymcode/syncsketch-experiments/SyncSketch Webhook Integrations Using AWS.md

 	exports.handler = handler;

 3. Then after those lines, append the lines from the "Add the Webhook Sender" section above.
-4. Finally, replace the Discord webhook URL in the example with your own, according to the procedire described in the "Nothing posts to Discord" solution above.
+4. Finally, replace the Discord webhook URL in the example with your own, according to the procedure described in the "Nothing posts to Discord" solution above.

 ## Creating the API Gateway